What to Take on a Picnic (a Packing Checklist with PDF)

 The DIY Picnic Basket

 • Picnic blanket – even if you plan on using a picnic table the blanket is handy.
-You can use it as a table cloth, a place for babies to crawl, kids to sprawl out or as a last resort if you can’t get a table.
+You can use it as a tablecloth, a place for babies to crawl, kids to sprawl out or as a last resort if you can’t get a table.

 • Picnic set.
 Mine is permanently prepared to just fill with food and drinks.
 I use one that is attached to a cooler bag*.
 My set includes: